lightstep/opentelemetry-prometheus-sidecar/docs/operations.md

-The number is generally expected to be lower than the number of processed samples since multiple Prometheus samples (e.g. histogram buckets) may be consolidated into a single complex Stackdriver sample.
+The number is generally expected to be lower than the number of processed samples since multiple Prometheus samples (e.g. histogram buckets) may be consolidated into a single complex OpenTelemetry sample.

 If it is zero, check the sidecar's logs for reported errors.

-Verify that the produced samples are successfully being sent to Stackdriver:
+Verify that the produced samples are successfully being sent to OpenTelemetry:

 ```
 rate(prometheus_remote_storage_succeeded_samples_total[5m])
 ```

 The number should generally match the number of produced samples from the previous metric.
-If it is notably lower, check the sidecars logs for hints that Stackdriver rejected some samples.
+If it is notably lower, check the sidecars logs for hints that OpenTelemetry rejected some samples.
 If no samples were sent successfully at all, the logs might indicate a broader error such as invalid credentials.